-Zone: 6 – 9
+Zone: 6 to 9

-Size: 2′ to 3′
+Height: 2′ to 3′

-Bloom Time: Early spring and early fall
+Bloom time: Early spring and early fall

 That means, it blooms in spring on the old wood, and then blooms again in late summer through fall on the new wood.
 I figure why settle for a Daphne that only blooms once a year when you can have one that blooms twice?

 And it still has that beautiful fragrance that Daphne’s are known for.

 Daphne x burkwoodii

-Zone: 4 – 8
+Zone: 4 to 8

-Size: 3′ to 4′
+Height: 3′ to 4′

-Bloom Time: Mid spring
+Bloom time: Mid spring to early summer

-Zone: 5 – 7
+Zone: 4 to 7